PROGRAM

 Attendees will gain a clear, data-backed path forward for turning work trucks into liquid, high-performing assets, with practical insight into reducing friction, shortening days-to-turn, and protecting residual value in an increasingly selective market.

-Speaker: Kathryn Schifferle, Work Truck Solutions
+Moderator: Kathryn Schifferle, Work Truck Solutions

-Location: Huntington Convention Center, Room 1
+Location: Huntington Convention Center, Room 202, Level 2

-• Most remarketing valuations rely on indirect measures such as mileage, age, and point-in-time visual inspections rather than direct measures of how vehicles perform and degrade over time.
+Most remarketing valuations rely on indirect measures such as mileage, age, and point-in-time visual inspections rather than direct measures of how vehicles perform and degrade over time.
 These indirect measures simplify decision-making, but they can also mask meaningful differences in the underlying condition of specific vehicles.

 This session draws on a comparative study in which the same vehicles were evaluated using both traditional condition assessments and vehicle-sourced health data collected over time.
 Comparing the results highlights where current valuation assumptions hold and where they begin to diverge.